sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

   requires that Sage be built first, so it will automatically run ``make build``.

+- ``make doc-html-no-pix`` builds Sage's documentation in html format but skips the inclusion of graphics auto-generated using the ``.. plot`` markup and the ``sphinx_plot`` function.
+This is primarily intended for use when producing certain binary distributions of Sage, to lower the size of the distribution.
+As of this writing (December 2014, Sage 6.5), there are only a few such plots, adding about 4M to the :file:`src/doc/output/` directory.
+In the future, this may grow, of course.
+Note: after using this, if you want to build the documentation and include the pictures, you should run ``make doc-clean``, because the presence, or lack, of pictures is cached in the documentation output.

 - ``make build-serial`` builds the components of Sage serially, rather than in parallel (parallel building is the default).
   Running ``make build-serial`` is equivalent to setting the environment